nicolacanzonieri/telegram-taskbot/README.md

 - your username (for example `your_username` without the '@')

-### Remember that Bot Name is different from Bot Username!
+** Remember that Bot Name is different from Bot Username! **

-## Using PythonAnywhere to host your Bot 24/7
+### Using PythonAnywhere to host your Bot 24/7 for free

+Create an account to [PythonAnywhere](https://www.pythonanywhere.com) and inside your `Dashboard` click on `Files` (top-right edge of the window)

+Than create a new file, for example `taskbot.py`

+Once the editor opens, paste the code of `taskbot.py` that you can find by clicking on this file here on GitHub

+Than click on